usnistgov/ndn-dpdk/app/pdump/README.md

 The packet parser for extracting name is greatly simplified compared to the [regular parser](../../ndni).
 It understands both NDNLPv2 and NDN 0.3 packet format, but does not perform NDNLPv2 reassembly.
 The parser can extract a portion of name that appears in the first fragment, but cannot process subsequent fragments.
-The only way to capture non-first fragments is setting a `/` prefix that disables the parser.
+The only way to capture non-first fragments is setting a `/` prefix as the only name filter entry, which disables the parser.

 ## Writer

-**PdumpWriter** type runs in an LCore of "PDUMP" role.
+**PdumpWriter** type represents a packet dump writer thread that runs in an LCore of "PDUMP" role.
 It receives packets from packet dump sources via a ring buffer, and writes them to a PCAP Next Generation (pcapng) file.

 Three pcapng block types may appear in the output file: